 Legionella (Legionnaires’ Disease)

-[caption id="attachment_12665" align="alignnone" width="500"] Photo Credit: CDC[/caption] The Hawaii State Department of Health (DOH) is currently investigating cases of Legionella on Oahu.
+The Hawaii State Department of Health (DOH) investigated cases of Legionella on Oahu June 2018.
 Legionellosis is caused by the bacterium, Legionella.
 People typically get sick 2-10 days after they breathe in tiny droplets of water in the air containing the bacteria.
 The bacteria can be found in many places in the environment, such as plumbing systems and hot water tanks, air-conditioning cooling towers, fountains, and whirlpool spas.
-Read more about Legionella on our Legionella webpage Hawaii Department of Health Legionellosis Factsheet (PDF)

 Cases and outbreaks of legionellosis are often associated with hotels and resorts, long-term care facilities, hospitals, cruise ships and other structures that have large, complex water systems and use aerosol-generating devices.
 Nationally, over 20% of reported cases of Legionnaires’ disease are travel-related.
 People at increased risk for infection include;